andreas-eklundh/Thesis_linear_CDS/README.md

 * CIR_Multifactor.py.
 Class with the affine benchmark model
 * moments: Implementation of theorem 2 in the thesis i.e. the Polynomial conditional moments.
 * Gamma_solver.py: Class for converting observed spreads into deterministic default intensities.
-* ATSM.py: The general affine class as of Duffie.
+* ATSM.py: The general affine class as of D. Duffie.

-Other scripts are used and utilized in the above.
+Other scripts and methods are used and utilized in the above.
 However, this is where the modeling work is.

 ## Output scripts

+* Data_prep.py: Cleans data.
 * Simulation_studies.py: Runs the simulations of the affine class and lhc model with known parameters.
+* Likelihoods.py: Outputs likelihood plots of chapter 6 using values above.
+* Convert_spreads.py.
+Utilizes the Gamma_solver to convert spreads to deterministic default intensities.
-* Run_several.py: Runs the models for MONTE, SVSKHB, DANBNK, CZMB.
+* Run_several.py: Runs the models for MONTE, DANBNK.
-* Data_prep.py: Cleans data.
 * Out_several.py: outputs figures in text for run_several.py.
+These figures are used in the thesis.
 * Out_options.py: Sends out option prices as described in the thesis.
-* Convert_spreads.py.
-Utilizes the Gamma_solver to convert spreads to deterministic default intensities.
+* Format results.py: This takes some of the created data obtained by running the above and outputs it the tables used in the thesis.
+* PCA_idea_generation.py: This runs a very small PCA analysis.

+Other files have primarily been added for testing various thoughts, ideas etc. during the progress of the thesis.